AGROFIMS/helpdocs/content/About/managingyouraccount/ModifyProfile.md

 +++
-title = "Modifying your profile" description = ""
+title = "Modifying your profile information" description = ""
-weight = 4
+weight = 5
 +++

-You can view your profile information by selecting Account > Profile in the Menu.
-If you wish to update your profile information, please send an email to agrofims@cgiar.org.
+You can only view your profile information by selecting Profile settings at the top right corner of the Home page and then **Profile**.
+If you wish to update your profile information, please send an email to agrofims@cgiar.org .